mike1821/MELS/README.md

 code and/or the configuration files.

 # USAGE
-1. Build the application using MS Visual Studio.
-2. Copy the system.xml file inside the bin directory of the solution
-3. All input files are located inside inputFiles directory in the root path of the project
+1. Download the project .zip file and extract its contents
+2. Install .NET framework 6.0 SDK from https://dotnet.microsoft.com/en-us/download
+3. Run a command prompt enter the project directory
+4. Type *dotnet run*
-4. All calculated results are placed inside outputFiles directory in the root path of the project.
+5. All calculated results are placed inside outputFiles directory in the root path of the project.

 # Online web UI link:
 https://www.farmac.dk/